The 7 key principles of HACCP

 • Corrective — Restoring an unsafe condition so that it does not pose an imminent health risk to consumers or employees.

-Example: If the raw chicken were stored above cooked chicken in a refrigerated display case, corrective action would involve rearranging the display case so that raw chicken products are below cooked ones that are at a lower temperature range.
+Example: Consider that you have raw chicken stored above cooked chicken in a refrigerated display case.
+Corrective action would involve rearranging the display case so that raw chicken products are below cooked ones that are at a lower temperature range.

 Verification